sokcheng/Kitsuchan-NG/COMMANDS.md

 Shortcut command to search Gelbooru through IbSear.ch.

 * tags - A list of tags to be used in the search criteria.

+## get
+Get a value in the bot's settings by key.
+Bot owner only.

 ## ghelp
 Generate a file listing currently loaded commands.
 Bot owner only.